Excess Capacity and Backdoor Poisoning: Backdoor Attacks and Memorization

 \paragraph{Assumptions} Consider a binary classification problem over some domain $\cX$ and hypothesis class $\cH$ under distribution $\cD$.
 Let $\hstar \in \cH$ be the \emph{true labeler}; that is, the labels of all $x \in \cX$ are determined according to $\hstar$.
 This implies that the learner is expecting low training and low test error, since there exists a function in $\cH$ achieving $0$ training and $0$ test error.
 Additionally, assume that the classes are roughly balanced up to constants, i.e., assume that $\prvv{x \sim \cD}{\hstar(x) = 1} \in \insquare{\nfrac{1}{50}, \nfrac{49}{50}}$.
 Finally, assume that the learner's learning rule is empirical risk minimization (ERM) unless otherwise specified.

-We now define a notion of a watermark or \emph{patch functions}.
-The key property of a watermark or a patch is that while it need not be imperceptible, it should be innocuous: the patch should not change the true label of the example to which it is applied.
+We now define a notion of a trigger or \emph{patch}.
+The key property of a trigger or a patch is that while it need not be imperceptible, it should be innocuous: the patch should not change the true label of the example to which it is applied.

 \begin{definition}[Patch Functions] A \emph{patch function} is a function with input in $\cX$ and output in $\cX$.
 A patch function is \emph{fully consistent} with a ground-truth classifier $\hstar$ if for all $x \in \cX$, we have $\hstar(\patch{x}) = \hstar(x)$.
 A patch function is $1-\beta$ consistent with $\hstar$ on $\cD$ if we have $\prvv{x\sim\cD}{\hstar(\patch{x}) = \hstar(x)} = 1 - \beta$.
 Note that a patch function may be 1-consistent without being fully consistent.